 The MBA (CPA Stream) program allows students to complete an MBA while receiving advanced standing in the CPA Professional Education Program.
 Students who complete the MBA (CPA Stream) program will be eligible to write the CPA professional common final examination on completion.
 Details can be found in the Graduate Academic Calendar.

 The Accounting Major

 Upon completion of 45 credit hours, Commerce students with a cumulative grade point average of 2.0 may elect to declare a major in Accounting.
-(In exceptional circumstances, students can also be admitted to the major by permission of the Chairperson.)
+(In exceptional circumstances, students may also be admitted to the major by permission of the Chairperson.)